bKoda/Kajabi/README.md

 # Kajabi
 Data analyst project

+Changed table name data_analyst_challenge to member_a

-75 rows duplicates
+75 rows duplicated
- research why they are being duplicated
+ --research why they are being duplicated

 Assumed if trial activity mins was NULL then it would be 0

  Assumed if NULL then no for columns created_offer_durring_trial and uploaded_video_durring_trial